kubeflow/community/proposals/907-model-registry-renaming/README.md

 - **Scope Clarity**: does the name clearly indicate the 2 model management (registry, catalog) capabilities?
 - **Industry Alignment**: is the name consistent with established ML/AI terminology?
 Do we actually need to be aligned, or can we introduce a "creative" name?
-- **Future-Proofing**: can it accommodate GenAI/LLM evolution and Organization needs?
+- **Future Compatibility**: can it accommodate GenAI/LLM evolution and Organization needs?
 - **Kubeflow Integration**: does it fit within the Kubeflow ecosystem naming?

 #### Candidate Names for Discussion